BrandingClient ResourcesMarketing

 You must articulate the difference that sets you apart from your competition.

 As you answer these questions, don't be concerned if you can't develop a USP for every aspect of your product or service.
 That is perfectly normal.
-Just pick one or two aspects that you feel are the most important to your ideal customer, and try to explain what they mean to them.
+Pick one or two aspects that you feel are the most important to your ideal customer, and explain what they mean to them.

 Answering these questions will help you to identify which aspect of your positioning strategy to emphasise in your advertising and marketing.